A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-The essential property that the fork choice rule needs to satisfy is that the branch returned always contains a block~$\bar{B}$ of largest height with prevote messages by~$>2/3$ of the block proposers.
-The reason is that by~\ref{rule_3}, once a block proposer casts a precommit for~$\bar{B}$, it can only prevote and precommit for blocks on the same branch as~$\bar{B}$ (unless there is a block of height at least~$h(\bar{B})$ with $>2/3$~prevotes).
-Thus, by requiring the canonical chain to include~$\bar{B}$, the block proposers automatically satisfy~\ref{rule_3} when casting prevotes and precommits.
+The essential property that the fork choice rule needs to satisfy is that the branch returned always contains a block~$\bar{B}$ of largest height with prevote messages by~$>2/3$ of the validators.
+The reason is that by~\ref{rule_3}, once a validator casts a precommit for~$\bar{B}$, it can only prevote and precommit for blocks on the same branch as~$\bar{B}$ (unless there is a block of height at least~$h(\bar{B})$ with $>2/3$~prevotes).
+Thus, by requiring the canonical chain to include~$\bar{B}$, the validators automatically satisfy~\ref{rule_3} when casting prevotes and precommits.
 In general, other fork choice rules that satisfy that the canonical chain always contains~$\bar{B}$ are possible and yield the liveness property.
 An example is \emph{Immediate message-driven GHOST} proposed for Ethereum \cite{buterin18forkchoice}.

-If~$<1/3$ of the block proposers are Byzantine, there can be at most one block at a given height with $>2/3$~prevotes by the the block proposers by~\ref{rule_1}.
+If~$<1/3$ of the validators are Byzantine, there can be at most one block at a given height with $>2/3$~prevotes by the the validators by~\ref{rule_1}.
 Thus, in this case $\bar{B}$ in the definition above is unique.
 Further, note that the tie-breaking in favor of the chain seen first is rather arbitrary and also block hashes, i.e., identifiers associated with every block, can be used.
 The main point of the tie-breaking is to have a rule that quickly makes the block tree change to a state (by the new proposed blocks) where there are no more ties.

-In the following theorem, we show liveness assuming a bound on the weight of crashed block proposers.
-The reason for not considering Byzantine block proposers is that this would require to make stronger assumptions on the block proposal mechanism.
-Furthermore, for a concrete application of the general consensus framework it is usually necessary to show liveness again for the concrete block proposal mechanism and additional rules how block proposers send prevote and precommit messages.
+In the following theorem, we show liveness assuming a bound on the weight of crashed validators.
+The reason for not considering Byzantine validators is that this would require to make stronger assumptions on the block proposal mechanism.
+Furthermore, for a concrete application of the general consensus framework it is usually necessary to show liveness again for the concrete block proposal mechanism and additional rules how validators send prevote and precommit messages.

-\begin{theorem}[Liveness] Assume that~$<1/3$ of the block proposers crash and all other block proposers honestly follow the general consensus protocol and \longestchain fork choice rule.
-Then for any~$l \in \mathbb{N}$, an honest block proposer~$P$ with decision threshold~$\tau_P \in (1/3,2/3]$ will eventually decide on a block at height~$l$. \end{theorem}
+\begin{theorem}[Liveness] Assume all validators obey the general consensus protocol and \longestchain fork choice rule and ~$<1/3$ of the validators crash.
+Then for any~$l \in \mathbb{N}$, an honest validator~$\validator$ with decision threshold~$\tau_\validator \in (1/3,2/3]$ will eventually decide on a block at height~$l$. \end{theorem}